-Because calculating performance for portfolio components in aggregate can be complicated, most ETF model portfolio providers use some type of blended benchmark.
-A close examination of the blended benchmarks employed is an important part of due diligence.
-Buyers should also assess how well providers have achieved specific goals—such as delivering downside protection, upside capture and liquidity.
+Calculating performance for portfolio components in aggregate can be complicated.
+Buyers should assess how well providers have achieved specific goals—such as delivering downside protection, upside capture and liquidity.

-While pricing can be an important factor in provider selection, investors should look beyond overall pricing to factors that influence total costs.
-Pay close attention to fee structure, the complexity of which can sometimes significantly impact total costs for ETF model portfolio buyers.
-Moreover, investors should look at the fees relative to the strategy being provided, as strategy employed influences fees charged.
+While pricing can be an important factor in provider selection, investors should look beyond overall pricing to broader factors influencing total costs.
+Factors include cost to trade, trading frequency, portfolio administration, and underlying investment fees.
+Moreover, investors should look at fees relative to the strategy being provided, as the strategy employed influences fees charged.

 5. Experience and reputation